riscv/sail-riscv/README.md

 ### Executing test binaries

-The C simulator can be used to execute small test binaries.
+The simulator can be used to execute small test binaries.

 ```
 $ ./c_emulator/riscv_sim_<arch> <elf-file>